Research

 Membership

-Barbara Fallon Associate Vice-President, Research in the Division of the Vice-President Research and Innovation; Professor, Social Work Faculty
+Barbara Fallon (Co-Chair), Associate Vice-President, Research, Office of the VP Research & Innovation; Professor, Social Work

-Vinita Haroun Director, Centre for Research Innovation and Support Staff
+Vinita Haroun, Director, Centre for Research & Innovation Support (CRIS)

 Project Manager: Ayako Ariga